HCL-TECH-SOFTWARE/sametime-doc/v1202/admin/config_client_widg_pref.md

-# Live Text and Widgets preferences {#config_client_widg_pref .concept}
+# Live Text and Widgets preferences

-The following scenarios show the Live Text and Widgets preferences for the HCL® Sametime® Connect Client .
+The following scenarios show the Live Text and Widgets preferences for the HCL® Sametime® Connect Client.
 These scenarios apply to setting preferences for the stand-alone client.

 Case 1 \(default\): Disable both Live Text and Widgets